 An acclaimed international law and national security expert experienced in academic, law, and government service settings, Provost Glenn M. Sulmasy brings a distinguished record of Higher Education leadership and academic achievement to his position as Nichol’s University President.

-Sulmasy previously served as Deputy University Counsel and later led the Humanities Department at the United States Coast Guard Academy (USCGA), in New London, CT.
+Sulmasy previously served as Bryant’s first university Provost and Chief Academic Officer.
+Before that he served as Deputy University Counsel and later led the Humanities Department at the United States Coast Guard Academy (USCGA), in New London, CT.
 Additionally, he served as Professor of Law at USCGA and has been involved in higher education since 1997.